pedrolcl/Linux-SonivoxEas/README.md

 This project includes code from the Sonivox EAS synthesizer, Copyright Sonic Network Inc. 2006.
 Sonivox EAS belongs to the Android Open Source Project.
-It has been forked from the official repositories: https://android.googlesource.com/platform/external/sonivox/ Under the Apache 2.0 license:
+It has been forked from the official repositories:

+https://android.googlesource.com/platform/external/sonivox/

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0